NECOTIS/thesisLouisCommere/Chapter 3 (2D vs 3D VASSD)/code/readme.md

 For the tag detection (runTagDetection.py):
 - We use a playstation eye camera (with the pseyepy lib)  for the video input but any webcam can be used.
+- You can download the tags from https://april.eecs.umich.edu/software/apriltag
 - Sizes of the tags you use can be set at the beginning of the python code